Jonah Falcon: Anatomy

 Falcon gained media attention after appearing in the 1999 HBO documentary Private Dicks: Men Exposed (filmed by Meema Spadola and Thom Powers), in which 25 males were interviewed in the nude about their penises.
 Rolling Stone published an article in 2003 that reported Falcon's penis as measuring 9.5 in in length when flaccid and 13.5 in in length when erect.

-When becoming and being erect, a large amount of blood flows to his penis, and according to Falcon causes lightheadedness.
+When becoming and being erect, Falcon claims a large amount of blood flows to his penis causes lightheadedness.
 In January 2006, Falcon appeared in a documentary by UK Channel 4 called The World's Biggest Penis.
 Falcon appeared on The Daily Show on March 2, 2010, and stated that he can completely envelop a doorknob with his foreskin.

-On July 9, 2012, Falcon said he was stopped by Transportation Security Administration officers in the San Francisco International Airport (SFO), due to the large bulge in his pants.
-According to Falcon, after passing through a metal detector and a body scanner, he was selected for additional screening, after which he was released and allowed to catch his flight.

 In 2014, Falcon agreed to donate his penis to the Icelandic Phallological Museum (The Penis Museum) after his death.

 Personal life

 Falcon sometimes lives with his mother in New York City, in between jobs.
 In a 2003 interview, Falcon stated that his longest romantic relationship with a woman lasted for one year.
 When interviewed by Out magazine, he identified his sexual orientation as bisexual.

 Falcon is an only child and grew up in a four-story house in Brooklyn with a large extended family including cousins, aunts, uncles, grandparents and great-grandparents.
 Falcon lived with his grandmother in Puerto Rico for three years between the age of six and nine before moving back to New York City.